As from June 2013, we will be moving to our own custom site.

 Posted in Athletics, Barcelona, Catalonia, Events, sport, travel | Tagged arc de triomf, athletics, barcelona, barcelona marathon 2011, Catalonia, event, kmatourism, Marathon, Running, Sagrada Familia, Sport | Leave a Comment »

-March 4, 2011 by Patriche
+March 4, 2011 by El Patriche

 Well it wasn’t the best weather we have ever seen in Barcelona.
 As the various Colles gathered around the streets of Gracia yesterday morning they were doing so under grey skies and a steady drizzle.
 But for these hardy sweet throwers a little rain wasn’t about to dampen the spirits, just the confectionary.